youssef12-gif/backend-learning-hub-26/Level-2/Session_2/Theory/theory.md

 ### What Are Modules?

-**Definition:** Organize related components (controllers, services) into cohesive blocks.
-Every NestJS application has at least one module (the root module).
+**Definition:** Groups related components (controllers, services) into cohesive blocks.
+Every NestJS application has at least one module called the root module (contains all other modules).

 ### Module Relationships